Holic75/Baldurs-gate-dnd-3.5/README.md

  - Sling bullets damage was changed from missile to crushing
  - Ankheg Plate Mail AC bonus was lowered to that of regular Plate Mail
  - Small Shields no longer have penalty to missile AC
+ - Base damage of sling bullets was reduced to 1d4

 ## 6. Spells